Hari31416/pystock/README.md

 pip install pystock0
 ```

-> Note: The library is still in development, so the version number is 0.
-You will need to call `pip install pystock0` to install the library.
+> Note: You will need to call `pip install pystock0` to install the library.
 However, you can import the library as `import pystock`.
+The library is still in development, so, a lot of changes will be made to the code.

 After installation, you can import the library as follows: